milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ];
 ```

-Here we are defining a two root paths: ' ' (empty or default path) and 'users' path and the code is pretty straightforward.
+Here we are defining two root paths: ' ' (empty or default path) and 'users' path and the code is pretty straightforward.
 If we have our application served locally on the port 4200 for example, visiting the address `http://localhost:4200` would load our HomeComponent, while visiting `http://localhost:4200/users` would load the UsersComponent.
-We could say that our HomeComponent is serving like a default one in this setup.
+We could say that our HomeComponent is serving as a default one in this setup.

-_NOTE: We need to place `<router-outlet></router-outlet>` tag in out app.componenet.html to serve as a placeholder for loading a components based on the route._
+_NOTE: We need to place `<router-outlet></router-outlet>` tag in out app.componenet.html to serve as a placeholder for loading components based on the route._

 #### Configuring RouterModule